mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring-logging-and-monitoring.rst

    * - ``TopologyClosedEvent``
      - When a topology is shut down - this MUST be the last SDAM event fired.
    * - ``ServerHeartbeatStartedEvent``
      - Published when the server monitor sends its ``hello`` or legacy hello call to the server.
-First published just before the monitor creates the socket for this connection.
+First published just after the monitor creates the socket for this connection and just before the ``hello`` or legacy hello call.
    * - ``ServerHeartbeatSucceededEvent``
      - Published on successful completion of the server monitor's ``hello`` or legacy hello call.
    * - ``ServerHeartbeatFailedEvent``